DINA-Web/guidelines/DINA-Web-Development-Guidelines.md

 For an overview of how a can be set up, see the [User management module](https://github.com/DINA-Web/accounts-docker/tree/development), which acts as a reference implementation. **TBD**

 **TODO: Add details**
-- How standardizzed should the build-run process be?
+- How standardized should the build-run process be?
 - How to exactly set secrets/environment variables
-- One repository per module, or one repository per service?
-Or both are fine?
+- Structure, what would be simplest to set up and debug?
+   1) Whole module dockerized in one repository
+   1) Each service in separate repo, one repo for dockerizing everything?
+   1) Each service in separate repo dockerized, one repo for docker-compose?
+   1) Something else?
+   1) All are fine?
-- Using proxy-docker launched separately or include proxy in docker-compose?
+- Using proxy-docker launched separately vs. include it in docker-compose vs. using third-party proxy image?
-- Using letsencrypt or self-signed certs (for local builds)?
+- Using letsencrypt vs. self-signed certs vs. star-cert (for local builds)?

 ## Makefiles